The-Bug-Bashers/wayshare-frontend/README.md

 # KadWzS
 Klimschutz auf dem Weg zur Schule

-## Please note, that KadWzS is still in it's Beta phase and not ready to be used yet.
+## Please note that this project is still in its beta phase and not ready to be used yet.